toshi-0426/finance-tracking-app/README.md

 ## Overview

+This is a finance tracking app that help you to effortlessly monitor your spending.
+Log in via email, view your transaction history across multiple time periods, save your personal preferences—display name, and default date range, so the dashboard always feels like yours.
-This is a personal finance tracker app built with TypeScript, Next.js, Tailwind CSS, and Supabase (PostgreSQL).
+Built with TypeScript, Next.js, Tailwind CSS, and Supabase (PostgreSQL).

 ## Demo